The Power of Optionality: Volatility to Opportunity With Distributed Teams

 Data scientist and venture capitalist who has invested in 50 global tech companies.
 He is the Chief Economist at Toptal.

-The Power of Optionality, Part 2: Volatility to Opportunity with Distributed Teams
+The Power of Optionality: Volatility to Opportunity With Distributed Teams

-Today, optionality is even more crucial as we confront economic dislocation and immobility due to COVID-19.
-The extreme change brought about by this crisis amplifies the technology and talent-driven changes that we explored in Part 1, as remote work and the need for digital and adaptable business strategies become paramount.
-In Part 2, I discuss how to identify options, rapidly test hypotheses and prototypes, scale options, and create ongoing learning for your organization.
+Today, optionality is even more crucial as we confront the economic dislocation and immobility due to COVID-19.
+The extreme change brought about by this crisis amplifies the technology and talent-driven changes that we explored previously, as remote work and the need for digital and adaptable business strategies become paramount.
+In this article, I discuss how to identify options, rapidly test hypotheses and prototypes, scale options, and create ongoing learning for your organization.
 I'll also explain how the new reality of remote work and on-demand talent can facilitate these processes.

 Planning Optionality-driven Projects